radusalagean/open-live-trivia-api/README.md

 For requests marked as `🔒`, you need to have the `Authorization` header set with your Firebase `idToken`.

+For requests marked as `🗐`, the results will be paginated and pagination-specific query string can be passed to specify the `page` number.
+Example: `https://releasetracker.app/open-live-trivia-api/v1/user/leaderboard?page=2`.

 For all POST / PUT requests that have a json body provided, you need to set the `application/json` value for the `Content-Type` header.

-In the documentation, certain attributes displayed with a colon in the begining (e.g. `:id`) need to be replaced with a corresponding value when you are making the call.
+In the documentation, certain attributes displayed with a colon in the beginning (e.g. `:id`) need to be replaced with a corresponding value when you are making the call.

 ## Socket-based events `🔌`
 ### Client `📣` -> `🎧` Server events